What is a trade

 Conditions for setting up a craft business

-Craft trades are regulated activities.
-This means that in addition to the general conditions (legal capacity and good character), you are required to have professional competence (i.e. education in the field, a related field or experience) to practice it.
+The craft trade is a regulated activity, which means that in addition to the general conditions (legal capacity, integrity), it is necessary to provide proof of professional competence (i.e. education in the field, a related field or practice).

-The conditions imposed on a trade exist because it is an activity that simply cannot be carried out by just anyone.
+The conditions imposed on the craft trade exist for the reason that these are activities that simply cannot be performed by anyone.
 Otherwise, it would not be possible to ensure the quality and safety of the services or products provided.
 You can therefore only practise a trade if you really understand the field.
-You must prove this by education or experience or by providing professional supervision.
+Professional competence can be demonstrated by education, experience or the appointment of a responsible representative.

 Specifically, you must meet one of the following conditions:

-- You must have duly completed secondary education with a diploma in the relevant field or a related field and one year’s experience.
+- You must have duly completed secondary education with a diploma in the relevant trade or a related trade and one year’s experience.

 - Have a duly completed higher vocational education in the relevant field or in a related field and one year’s experience.